 How are research data cited?

 Generally, there are no binding rules for a specific format when citing research data.
+Citation practices vary according to discipline and publisher.
 In accordance with international recommendations, RADAR proposes the following citation format:

 Author(s) (year of publication): Title of the dataset.
 Publisher.
 Type of research data/resource type.
 Identifier (DOI)

-On the landing page of each dataset, RADAR displays a citation suggestion.
+On the landing page of each dataset, RADAR displays a citation suggestion in a RADAR-specific citation style.

 Roles and Access Rights